rajscriptsGH/Cohort3-Web2/Week-16 WebSocket/01-Websocket Introduction/Notes.md

 - Is fast & efficient (less overhead than HTTP).

+## Use Cases for WebSockets

+- Real-Time Applications:
+ Chat applications, live sports updates, real-time gaming, and any application requiring instant updates can benefit from WebSockets.
+- Live Feeds:
+ Financial tickers, news feeds, and social media updates are examples where WebSockets can be used to push live data to users.
+- Interactive Services:
+Collaborative editing tools, live customer support chat, and interactive webinars can use WebSockets to enhance user interactio

 ## How WebSocket Works (Step by Step)

 - Client initiates a connection via HTTP handshake with a special header (Upgrade: websocket).